CHLNDDEV/oceanmesh/README.md

 ```
 in the working directory.

-To see what's going on with `oceanmesh` you can turn on logging, which is by default suppressed.
+To see what's going on with `oceanmesh` when running scripts, you can turn on logging (which is by default suppressed) by importing the two modules `sys` and `logging` and then placing one of the three following logging commands after your imports in your calling script.
+The amount of information returned is the greatest with `logging.DEBUG` and leas with `logging.WARNING`.
 ```
 import logging
 import sys

 logging.basicConfig(stream=sys.stdout, level=logging.WARNING)
 # logging.basicConfig(stream=sys.stdout, level=logging.INFO)
 # logging.basicConfig(stream=sys.stdout, level=logging.DEBUG)